juanbrujo/mixins.less/README.md

 .out();
 --
-used for debugging, add it to a selector and it will surround it with an:
+used for debugging, add it to a selector and it will surround it with a outline:

     outline: 1px solid @color // (red is default).